Singapore's slowest growth in a decade raises recession risk

 Khoon Goh of ANZ, who described Singapore's economy as at a "stand-still" in the second quarter, said in a note that with global trade "still reeling" from trade tensions and broader global slowdown, downside growth risks remain.

-The disappointing Q2 figures have more economists expecting that the Monetary Authority of Singapore, the central bank will ease its exchange-rate based monetary policy in its next policy statement, due in October.
+In a Reuters poll done after release of the Q2 data, seven of 11 economists said they expect the Monetary Authority of Singapore to loosen its exchange-rate monetary policy in its next policy statement, due in October, with the other four forecasting no change.

-"There was a one in four chance previously that the MAS will ease.
-Now, it has increased to 40% that they will ease on or before October," Continuum Economics's Jeff Ng told Reuters.
+Jeff Ng of Continuum Economics, who forecast no change, said "There was a one-in-four chance previously that the MAS will ease.
+Now, it has increased to 40% that they will ease on or before October."

 ING said the central bank might well before October.